neandrake/dicom-pipe/dcmpipe_cli/readme.md

 SUBCOMMANDS:
-    archive    Archives DICOM datasets from a source folder into a destination folder dump       Parses a single file and prints the DICOM elements to stdout edit       Opens a DICOM dataset in a TUI for browsing and editing help       Prints this message or the help of the given subcommand(s) index      Index a directory of unstructured DICOM files scan       Scans a folder recursively for DICOM datasets and prints results of found DICOM
+    archive    Archives DICOM datasets from a source folder into a destination folder edit       Opens a DICOM dataset in a TUI for browsing and editing help       Prints this message or the help of the given subcommand(s) index      Manage a database index of DICOM on disk parse      Recursively parses a folder of DICOM datasets and prints results of parsing print      Parses a single file and prints the DICOM elements to stdout
 ```